mrseanryan/datasciencecoursera_course-4_Getting-and-Cleaning-Data_module-4/README.md

-# datasciencecoursera_course-4_Getting-and-Cleaning-Data_module-4
+# Peer Graded Assignment for Course 3: Getting-and-Cleaning-Data - Module 4

-The peer-graded assignment for Getting and Cleaning Data - module 4.
+My submission for the peer-graded assignment for Getting and Cleaning Data - module 4.